alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 }
 ```

-I knew when I wrote it that this was not what [the real buildURL method would look like][buildURL], but it let my test pass for now.
-And having done this, I had a clear direction to go in: I needed to implement `buildURL`, and then I needed to implement and test `ajax`.
+I knew when I wrote it that this was not what [the real method would look like][buildURL], but it let my test pass for now.
+And having done this, I had a clear direction to go in: I needed to write `buildURL` properly, and then I needed to implement and test `ajax`.

 [buildURL]: https://github.com/alisdair/team-time-zone/blob/master/app/adapters/slack.js#L26-L46